+Better Schools is project previously supported by Axfoundation.
 During 2016 Axfoundation supported a joint project between the organization Bättre Skolor (Swedish for Better Schools) and the Institute of Cognitive Neuroscience (CNS) at Karolinska Institutet.
-The project’s aim has been to carry out a research overview and thus also a validation of the methodology and tools used by Bättre Skolor.
+The project's aim was to carry out a research overview and thus also a validation of the methodology and tools used by Bättre Skolor.
 This work resulted in three scientific reports.

 At Axfoundation we see with great clarity how important the role of the school is for young people’s development, desire for learning and mental well-being.
 When we became familiar with Bättre Skolor we saw a clear methodology that makes a big difference for the young.